Happening-Community/requests-and-offers/documentation/zomes/administration.md

 ### Entry Types

-The zome defines one main entry type, `Status`, which represents a user's status with various attributes such as status type, reason, and suspension time.
+The zome defines one main entry type, `Status`, which represents a entity's status with various attributes such as status type, reason, and suspension time.

 ``` rust
 pub struct Status {